bounswe/bounswe2022group8/Deliverables/CMPE451_Customer_Presentation_Milestone_3/Group Review.md

 ### **Changes in Development Process**

 In the second Milestone, we couldn't showcase many of the backend functionalities we have implemented because we had problems with the planning of the Front, Mobile, and Backend synchronization.
-After Milestone 2, we had a little missing functionalities in the backend, so we decided to push harder for the remaining functionalities' implementations and started helping Frontend and Mobile teams with more strict planning of synchronization.
-This way we could show all of the implemented functionalities of the backend in the demo presentation.
+After Milestone 2, we had a missing functionalities in the backend, so we decided to push harder for the remaining functionalities' implementations and started helping Frontend and Mobile teams with more strict planning of synchronization.
+This way we could have show all of the implemented functionalities of the backend in the demo presentation.
 We had a well-structured pull request template, meeting schedule, issue labeling and documentation so we can say that we didn't need to change anything in the management system other than the synchronization of the subgroups.

-The prioritizing of the implementation of the remaining functionalities helped us showcase the following functionalities,
+Features implemented in the remaining time were:
 1. Text and image annotations
 2. Lexical search
 3. Recommendation system that tracks the user activity
 4. Bidding system for the art items
+5. Offline and virtual exhibitions

 ### **What could have been done differently**